 The Coleto Bassmasters mission is to provide a social and friendly fellowship among members and to promote conservation and the future of the sport of Bass fishing.
 Coleto joined For in April, 2016 and is partnering with Texas Parks and Wildlife on the Coleto Creek project.

-In just three years, Lake Livingston Friends of Reservoirs has drawn together an all-volunteer, multi-generation corps of adults and students from six school districts, all with one goal: Bring Lake Livingston Back to Life.
+Friends of Lake Livingston is an all-volunteer, multi-generation corps of adults and students from six school districts, all with one goal: Bring Lake Livingston Back to Life.
 Lake Livingston FOR joined FOR in August, 2016 and is partnering with Texas Black Bass Unlimited, Texas Parks and Wildlife, the San Jacinto River Authority and a host of other partners to reestablish native vegetation on Lake Livingston.
+FOLL has received large project grants from the Reservoir Fisheries Habitat Partnership in 2014 and 2016 totaling ($30,000) and Small Projects Grants from Friends of Reservoirs in 2016, 2018 and 2019 totaling $3,000.

 The Carlyle Lake Association (CLA) is An organization of citizens (stakeholders) working for the betterment of Carlyle Lake.
 The lake has become a treasured resource to thousands of people from throughout southern Illinois and the St. Louis metropolitan area.
 Often, the interests of some lake users may appear to be in conflict with those of others.
 CLA, founded in 1995, has grown to be the one voice that speaks for all the interests in Carlyle Lake and works to reconcile differences to everyone's benefit.
-CLA joined FOR in September, 2016 and is partnering with the U.S. Army Corps of Engineers on the Carlyle Lake Project.
+CLA joined FOR in September, 2016 and is partnering with the U.S. Army Corps of Engineers on two Large Grant projects on Carlyle Lake.

 White Mountain Lakes Foundation is dedicated to improving Arizona's White Mountain fisheries through grassroots conservation, restoration and protection efforts.
 WMLF joined FOR in September, 2016 and was awarded a 2016 Small Projects grant to install aerators on several White Mountain reservoirs.